starlord-daniel/CafeteriaBot/README.md

     - [Optional]: Follow the similar steps with "Entities" instead of Intent to create new entities.
 You don't have to put in new utterances, you just add the entities to your intent

-3. Locate theHandleLuisMessage(IDialogContext context) in the [MenuDialog](https://github.com/starlord-daniel/CafeteriaBot/blob/master/Bot%20Application1/Bot%20Application1/Dialogs/MenuDialog.cs).
+3. Locate the HandleLuisMessage(IDialogContext context) in the [MenuDialog](https://github.com/starlord-daniel/CafeteriaBot/blob/master/Bot%20Application1/Bot%20Application1/Dialogs/MenuDialog.cs).
 It should look similar to this:

 ```csharp
 private Task HandleLuisMessage(IDialogContext context)